susannahd/local_reporting/README.md

 #### Sliders
 The sliders in the dashboard are as followused to weight variables in guiding a decision on where to center data investigations and/or place on-the-ground reporters.
 Sliding to the left means the variable is less important to that decision; sliding to the right means you feel the data is more important.
 The sliders are as follows:

-- **2020 Gun Violence** (perhaps misleading, since as mentioned above, it's gun violence incidents from 11-28-2019 to 11-27-2020, but it'll be close)
+- **2020 Gun Violence** (number of people killed or injured by guns in 2020.
+If the same person was shot twice in 2020 on separate days, that would count as two incidents)
 - **Police Violence** (number of killings by police from 2013-2020, per designated geography)
 - **Local News Outlets Per Capita** (number of local news outlets in a designated geography/designated geography population, to help evaluate the need for better gun violence reporting)
 - **INN Members** (number of INN Members per designated geography, to evaluate potential non-profit partnership opportunities)